scheeloong/scheeloong.github.io/_contents/02-research.md

 * Cold-Start: What item do you recommend to a new user?
 What if the item itself is new?
 * Sparse Rating Matrix: Very few ratings for most of the items.
 How do you learn in this scenario?
 * Scalable Recommendation: Lots of users, lots of items.
 Recommendation algorithms needs to scale.
 * Diversity: How to recommend a diverse set of items instead of just popular ones?
-Adaptive Submodularity.
+Adaptive Submodularity, Determinantal Point Processes.
 * Personalized: How to personalized recommendation to users instead of recommend similar items to all users?
 * Imbalanced: Rating Matrix are imbalanced.
 Majority of the ratings goes to the popular items.
 * Semi-supervised Learning: For some applications, you only have data for items user purchased which is normally biased towards items a user likes.
 Hence, it is a special form of semi-supervised learning.
 This is also known as the One-Class problem in Recommender Systems